 A child can only have two legal parents at one time.
 If a couple conceived a child through surrogacy or sperm donation, the biological parent might still have parental rights.
 If a spouse had a child with a partner who is still living, that person is the child’s legal parent.
 A spouse who has not adopted a child they are helping to raise should consult a Kernersville LBGTQ divorce attorney about protecting their relationship with the child after separation.

 Ironically, when a couple cannot get along well enough to stay married, they must agree on various complicated issues before a court issues a divorce decree or file their claims with the court.
-If the couple cannot reach an agreement on one or more relevant issues, our skilled family law attorneys can protect rights, help ensure fairness in the process and represent you, all the way up to trial.
+If the couple cannot reach an agreement on one or more relevant issues, our skilled family law attorneys can protect your rights, help ensure fairness in the process and represent you all the way up to trial.

 Because LGBTQ marriage only became legal in the state in late 2014, many judges have far less experience in same-sex divorce.
 These factors could make a same-sex divorce trial even more anxiety-provoking than opposite-sex divorce trials.
 Working with an experienced attorney can ease this process and relieve some of the anxiety associated.